KeniaD1/Inventory-Web-App-Project/README.md

 User will have access to instock button that has toggle features allowing to change if item is out of stock .

-User will have to remove button that removes items from the page .
+User will have to access to the remove button that removes items from the page .

-User has access to a form will they can fill information based by :
+User has access to a form where they can fill information based by :
 "Bag Name"
 "Bag Price"
 "Bag Image Url"